MicrosoftDocs/win32/desktop-src/Msi/merge-createsourceimage.md

-﻿---
+---
-Description: 'The CreateSourceImage method of the Merge object allows the client to extract the files from a module to a source image on disk after a merge, taking into account changes to the module that might have been made during module configuration.' ms.assetid: 'c3e3465a-d5a7-4fcc-b26a-5a8c763c23d9'
+Description: The CreateSourceImage method of the Merge object allows the client to extract the files from a module to a source image on disk after a merge, taking into account changes to the module that might have been made during module configuration. ms.assetid: c3e3465a-d5a7-4fcc-b26a-5a8c763c23d9
-title: 'Merge.CreateSourceImage method'
+title: Merge.CreateSourceImage method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merge.CreateSourceImage method